offline-agency/laravel-cart/README.md

 Add a new line to the `providers` array:

-	OfflineAgency\OaLaravelCart\ShoppingcartServiceProvider::class
+	OfflineAgency\LaravelCart\ShoppingcartServiceProvider::class

 And optionally add a new line to the `aliases` array:

-	'Cart' => OfflineAgency\OaLaravelCart\Facades\Cart::class,
+	'Cart' => OfflineAgency\LaravelCart\Facades\Cart::class,

-Now you're ready to start using the shoppingcart in your application.
+Now you're ready to start using the cart in your application.

 **As of version 2 of this package it's possibly to use dependency injection to inject an instance of the Cart class into your controller or other class**

 ## Overview
-Look at one of the following topics to learn more about LaravelShoppingcart
+Look at one of the following topics to learn more about Laravel Cart

 * [Usage](#usage)
 * [Collections](#collections)